 With the phase out of R-22 and the increase of R-22 retrofit solutions, there has been some confusion in the market about replacements versus "drop-ins" regarding R-22 retrofits.
-The information below will try to dispel some of these myths as well as educate the contractor about the history of R-22 retrofits.
+The information below will try to dispel some of these myths.
 Arkema recommends using Forane® 427A - The Easy R-22 RetrofitTM for your r-22 retrofit solution.

-Over the years, refrigerant suppliers looking to sell product have targeted contractors looking for the easiest path for servicing equipment, and the hope of “drop in” refrigerants has become common.
+The hope of “drop in” refrigerants has become common over the years.
 The term "drop in" dates back to the phase-out of chlorofluorocarbons (CFCs).
-Though CFCs have many properties that lead them to be considered ideal refrigerants, they are also recognized ozone depleting substances and, so, were phased-out in favor of more environmentally sustainable alternatives.
 During the transition away from CFCs, "interim" refrigerant blends containing hydrochlorofluorocarbons (HCFCs), such as R22, were developed to be used in existing R12 and R502 equipment.
-These HCFC-containing blends had a high degree of miscibility with the mineral oil used in existing CFC equipment.
-Retrofitting of the equipment with these interim blends could be done with fewer concerns with oil management, making the retrofits relatively easy and leading to their description as “drop ins.”
+These refrigerants had a high degree of miscibility with the mineral oil used in existing CFC equipment.
+Retrofitting the equipment with these interim blends could be done with fewer concerns with oil management, making the retrofits relatively easy, leading to their description as “drop ins.”